olukayodedevs/airdemo/ReadMe.md

    - SSHed into a bastion host to test internal API and Web UI endpoints using `curl`.

 ![AirTekDemo](./images/9.png)
-*Screenshot after a successfull `pulumi up` which automated the creation of all the needed resources on a single click *
+*Screenshot after a successfull `pulumi up` which created all the needed resources on a single click*

 ---